spamtongspamton8263-prog/ispecula-wikapedia/weapons.md

 - what they can do
 - maybe a description on how they look
 - who wield them
+- the type (for how ispecula's adaptation see's them)

 ## FIRE AXE
 - wielder: nightfall
 - appearance: a standard axe used from fire fighters
 - effect: no special effect, just a axe
+- type: blunt/slash

 ## SWORD OF DESTINY
 - wielder: nightfall